Codex workflow repository guide

 What it is

-codex-work-os is a practical work system for Codex.
-It is built for situations where information arrives in fragments: Slack threads, loose meeting notes, partial research, half-formed support cases, unclear ownership, and unfinished reply drafts.
+codex-work-os is a practical work-system repository for Codex.
+It is built for situations where information arrives in fragments: loose meeting notes, partial research, half-formed support cases, unclear ownership, and unfinished reply drafts.

-The goal is not just to make Codex “write better.”
-The goal is to help Codex turn unstructured work into outputs that are actually usable: a sales reply, a PM brief, an executive summary, a decision memo, or a support escalation.
+The goal is not to make Codex sound more confident.
+The goal is to help Codex turn unstructured work into reviewable drafts and structured artifacts such as sales replies, PM briefs, executive summaries, decision memos, and support escalations.

 This repository is not primarily a prompt pack, not a generic PM framework, and not a random business templates library.
 It is a Codex-native operating layer for structured work.